sunsided/minikalman-rs/README.md

             z[0] = 42.0;
         });

-        // Update prediction and apply the controls. filter.predict();
+        // Update prediction (without controls).

-        // Apply any controls.
+        filter.predict();

-        filter.control(&mut control);
+        // Apply any controls to the prediction. filter.control(&mut control);

         // Apply any measurements.